iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 ## Cloud remotes

-If you don’t have the need to version your models, but you want to store your objects in some remote location, you can use MLEM with any cloud/remote supported by [fsspec](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations), e.g. s3.
+MLEM can also be used with any cloud/remote supported by [fsspec](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations), e.g. s3.
+This is useful in scenarios where one may want to store objects in some remote location without the need to version them.

-To do so, use paths with corresponding file system protocol and path like `s3://<bucket>/`
+To do so, one can use paths with the corresponding file system protocol & path such as `s3://<bucket>/`

 ```cli